ihatemodels/Quickbase-Live/README.md

 - **How long it took to complete the project**?

-    I've spent approximately 20 to 30 hours on this project.
+    I've spent approximately 12-15 hours on this project.
 I've allocated the majority of my time to the application and CI, with the infrastructure and monitoring receiving less attention.
 I've also spent a considerable amount of time on the presentation and documentation.

 - **Did you enjoy the project?**